Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: Introduction

 \section{Introduction}

-We consider the {\em matroid median problem}, which is defined as follows.
+We investigate facility location problems wherein the set of open facilities have to satisfy some matroid independence constraints or knapsack constraints.
+Specifically, we consider the {\em matroid median problem}, which is defined as follows.
 As in the uncapacitated facility location problem, we are given a set of facilities $\F$ and a set of clients $\D$.
 Each facility $i$ has an {\em opening cost} of $f_i$.
 Each client $j\in\D$ has demand $d_j$ and assigning client $j$ to facility $i$ incurs an {\em assignment cost} of $d_jc_{ij}$ proportional to the distance between $i$ and $j$.
 Further, we are given a matroid $M=(\F,\I)$ on the set of facilities.
 The goal is to choose a set $F\in\I$ of facilities to open that forms an independent set in $M$, and assign each client $j$ to a facility $i(j)\in F$ so as to minimize the total facility-opening and client-assignment costs, that is, $\sum_{i\in F}f_i+\sum_{j\in\D}d_jc_{i(j)j}$.
 We assume that the facilities and clients are located in a common metric space, so the distances $c_{ij}$ form a metric.

 The matroid median problem is a generalization of the metric {\em $k$-median} problem, which is the special case where $M$ is a uniform matroid (and there are no facility-opening costs), and is thus, \nphard.
 The matroid median problem without facility-opening costs was introduced recently by Krishnaswamy et al.~\cite{KrishnaswamyKNSS11}, who gave a 16-approximation algorithm for this problem.
-We devise an improved 8-approximation algorithm for this problem (Section~\ref{round}).
-Moreover, notably, our algorithm is significantly simpler and cleaner than the one in~\cite{KrishnaswamyKNSS11}.
-The effectiveness of our simpler approach for matroid median is further highlighted when we consider the {\em matroid median problem with penalties}, which is the generalization of matroid median where we are allowed to not assign a client to an open facility at the expense of incurring a certain penalty for each such unassigned client.
-We leverage the techniques underlying our simpler and cleaner algorithm for matroid median to devise a 24-approximation algorithm (Section~\ref{penalty}), which is a vast improvement over the approximation ratio of 360 obtained by Krishnaswamy et al.~\cite{KrishnaswamyKNSS11}.